 Planting the seeds – Follow directions on the seed packets as to what depth to plant the seed.
 A good rule-of-thumb is the smaller the seed, the more shallow it needs to be planted.
 Some teeny tiny seeds don’t even require a covering of soil.
 I usually plant 3 – 4 seeds per pot.
 I use the eraser end of a pencil (or the little gadget that comes with my favorite trays) to make a couple of indentations in the soil, as deep as the seed should be planted.
 After the seeds have been dropped, go back and cover them with soil.
 Once I have a tray planted, I use a spray bottle and just lightly mist the soil.
 Use a plant tag to label your seedlings.

 Covering your newly planted seeds – Cover your trays with plastic domes, or plastic wrap to create a greenhouse effect.
 Some instructions say to remove the cover when you see the first signs of green, but I usually wait until the seedlings almost reach the top of the plastic cover.
 Once the lid is removed, make sure to check the seedlings every day.
 I start watering with a spray bottle and just mist the soil.
 Once the seedlings are bigger and their roots are established, I water them with a small watering can.
+Typically, when the seedlings are covered the soil will retain enough moisture so that you don’t have to water them.

 Heat mats – If you have your seed starting set-up in a basement, garage or any place where the temperature is too cool, you might want to consider using a heat mat.
 The seeds will germinate quicker and the heat mat will serve to keep them at a consistent temperature.